ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 ![mix and match pages as needed](../assets/bulletjournal/daily-spread-landscape.jpeg)

 Then, I will switch to note-taking mode, where I'm not always "rapid logging" everything, but combining bullets and longer-form notes in a looser way.
 As I said before, I've been a note taker for a very long time, and I felt too constrained by the "rapid log" format, but you should try it and see if it works for you!

 If I'm taking notes from a meeting I will write out a sub-header and nest my longer-form notes underneath that as I always have, but un-nest any new tasks that might arise from the meeting so I can scan for them during my daily migration (see step 3).

-In cases where I've captured enough important thoughts or meeting notes that I want to be able to refer back to them, I add the header & page number as a new "Collection" entry in my index, which brings me to the next step in the process.
+In cases where I've captured enough important meeting notes that I want to be able to refer back to them, I add the header & page number as a new "Collection" entry in my index, which brings me to the next step in the process.
 </li>

 <li><strong>Collections</strong>